Ragtime (musical): Melbourne, Australia production

-The Production Company performed the musical at the Melbourne Arts Centre, from 2 to 10 November 2019.
+The Production Company performed the musical at the Melbourne Arts Centre, from November 2 to 10, 2019.
 It was directed by Roger Hodgman.

 Revivals

 2009 Broadway revival

 A new production opened at the John F. Kennedy Center for the Performing Arts, Washington, DC, on April 18, 2009, and ran through May 17, 2009, with direction and choreography by Marcia Milgrom Dodge.

-The production then moved to Broadway at the Neil Simon Theatre, with previews beginning on October 23, 2009 and the show officially opened on November 15, 2009.
+The production then moved to Broadway at the Neil Simon Theatre, with previews beginning on October 23, 2009, and the show officially opened on November 15, 2009.
 The cast featured Stephanie Umoh (Sarah), Quentin Earl Darrington (Coalhouse Walker Jr.), Christiane Noll (Mother), Robert Petkoff (Tateh), Bobby Steggert (Younger Brother), Donna Migliaccio (Emma Goldman) and Ron Bohmer (Father).
 This was the first Broadway revival of the musical and the first Broadway revival of any 1990s musical.
-The production opened to critical acclaim but closed on January 10, 2010 after 28 previews and 65 performances.
+The production opened to critical acclaim but closed on January 10, 2010, after 28 previews and 65 performances.
 This production had a large cast and orchestra, resulting in a significant weekly running cost that demanded the show be a popular success in order to prove financially worthwhile.
 "There had been rumors in recent weeks that the show would not be able to survive into early 2010; there was apparently not enough of an advance sale to encourage the producers."
 Despite the closing, the production received seven Tony Award nominations, including Best Revival of Musical, Best Direction, Best Actress in Musical, and Best Featured Actor in a Musical.
 One nomination, for Costume Design, was withdrawn on the basis that the designs were substantially similar to those of a prior production.

+2025 Broadway revival

+On 6 May 2025, it was announced that the show would return to Broadway at the Vivian Beaumont Theatre starring Joshua Henry as Coalhouse Walker Jr, Caissie Levy as the Mother, Brandon Uranowitz as Tateh, Colin Donnell as the Father, Shaina Taub as Emma Goldman, Ben Levi Ross as the Mother's Younger Brother, Nichelle Lewis as Sarah, Anna Grace Barlow as Evelyn Nesbit, John Clay III as Booker T. Washington, Rodd Cyrus as Harry Houdini, Allison Blackwell as Sarah's Friend, and Jason Forbach as Henry Ford.
+Performances began on September 26 with an official opening on October 16, and it was scheduled to run through January 2026.
+In November 2025, it was announced that the production's run had been extended through June 14, 2026.